 • Heat a drizzle of oil in a medium pot over medium-high heat.
 Add onion and bell pepper; cook until softened and lightly browned, 3-5 minutes. • Stir in tomato paste, curry powder, paprika, half the garam masala, and remaining garlic until fragrant, 1 minute.
 TIP: Love the earthy warmth of garam masala?
 Add more if you like! • Stir in chickpeas, coconut milk, stock concentrate, ¼ cup water, and ½ tsp sugar.
 (For 4 servings, use 1⁄3 cup water and 1 tsp sugar.)
 Bring to a simmer, then reduce heat to low; cook until thickened, stirring occasionally, 4-5 minutes.
 TIP: If curry seems too thick, stir in a splash of water. • Remove from heat; stir in 1 TBSP butter (2 TBSP for 4) until melted.
 Season generously with salt and pepper.

-Rinse shrimp under cold water, then pat dry with paper towels.
-Season all over with salt and pepper.
-Add shrimp to pan along with onion.
-Cook, stirring occasionally, until shrimp are opaque and cooked through, 3-5 minutes.
+Rinse shrimp under cold water.
+Pat shrimp or chicken dry with paper towels; season with salt and pepper.
+Add to pan along with onion.
+Cook, stirring occasionally, until cooked through, 4-6 minutes.
 Cook through the remainder of this step as instructed.

 • Fluff rice with a fork; season with salt and pepper. • Divide rice between bowls.
 Top with curry.
 Dollop with yogurt.
 Garnish with cilantro and serve.